MicrosoftDocs/OfficeDocs-Enterprise-pr.de-DE/Enterprise/automate-file-collection-for-ediscovery.md

 ### <a name="sharepoint-on-premises-search-for-cold-storage"></a>Lokale SharePoint-Suche für Cold Storage

-1. Erstellen Sie eine neue Inhaltsquelle in Ihrer SharePoint 2013-Farm für die Cold Storage-Freigabe in Azure, z.
-B. \\\\AZFile1\\ContentColdStorage.
-Weitere Informationen zum Verwalten von Inhaltsquellen finden Sie unter [Hinzufügen, Bearbeiten oder Löschen einer Inhaltsquelle in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=615004).
+1. Create an new content source in your SharePoint 2013 farm for the cold storage share in Azure, for example \\\\AZFile1\\ContentColdStorage.
+For more information about managing content sources, see [Add, edit, or delete a content source in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=615004)

-2. Starten Sie eine vollständige Durchforstung.
-Weitere Informationen finden Sie unter [Starten, Unterbrechen, Fortsetzen oder Anhalten von Durchforstungen in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=615005).
+2. Start a full crawl.
+For more information see, [Start, pause, resume, or stop a crawl in SharePoint Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=615005).

 ## <a name="using-the-solution"></a>Verwenden der Lösung

-Es gibt fünf wichtige Schritte bei der Verwendung dieser Lösung, vorausgesetzt, Sie möchten die PST-Dateien nicht sowohl in Exchange Server 2013 als auch Exchange Online importieren.
-Dieser Abschnitt enthält Informationen zu sämtlichen Verfahren.
-Die primäre Interaktion mit der Lösung besteht in Folgendem:
+There are five major steps in using this solution, assuming you don't want to import the PST files into both Exchange Server 2013 and Exchange Online.
+This section provides you with the procedures for all of them.
+Your primary interaction with the solution will be in doing the following:

 1. Verwalten Sie die Benutzermitgliedschaft in der Gruppe der Verwalter.

-2. Fehler
+2. Review the log files generated by the logon script.
+The FileCopyErrors.log lists all the files that were not successfully copied.
+You need to decide what you want to do with them

 3. Verwalten des PST-Importvorgangs.

 4. Verschieben der Sammlungsdateien in Cold Storage.

 Alle anderen Schritte sind nicht spezifisch für diese Lösung.
-Sie sind standardmäßige administrative Aufgaben, die Sie für SharePoint 2013, Office 365 und Azure ausführen.
-Es gibt Elemente, für die diese Lösung keine Anleitung bietet und die Sie basierend auf den Anforderungen Ihres Unternehmens ausarbeiten müssen.
-Dazu gehören Folgende:
+Es handelt sich um Standard Verwaltungsaufgaben, die Sie in SharePoint 2013, Microsoft 365 und Azure ausführen.
+Es gibt Elemente, für die diese Lösung keine Anleitungen bereitstellt, die Sie basierend auf den Anforderungen Ihres Unternehmens ausarbeiten müssen, beispielsweise:

 1. Überwachen Ihrer eDiscovery-Fälle und welche Verwalter welchen Fällen zugeordnet sind.